 So you’ve decided to adopt a child, but you know you’re only at the beginning of what is sure to be a long and difficult process.
-Of course, the adoption process has its ups and downs, but what’re you’re most concerned about are the requirements you have to fulfill.
+Of course, the adoption process has its ups and downs, but what you are most concerned about are the requirements you have to fulfill.

 Through research, you certainly have found that the adoption process comes with many stipulations, including many that vary by state, type of adoption, and how old you have to be to adopt a child.
 Understanding the requirements of an adoption will make things run a bit more smoothly when it comes time to officially start the adoption process.
 The following adoption requirements for adoptive parents should help you navigate the rest of the process as you go along.

 Basic Adoption Requirements